 Your cart is empty.

 Upon graduation from University of California at Davis in 1976, Davis began working hand-in-hand with famous Napa Valley winemaker André Tchelistcheff, consulting enologist at Jordan Winery, to craft the inaugural vintage of Jordan Alexander Valley Cabernet Sauvignon.
 With his fermentation science degree in hand, Davis was excited about the opportunity to apprentice under America’s most influential post-Prohibition winemaker and one of the best winemakers in California history.
 “I went to two schools to learn about winemaking,” Davis says.
 “The school at Davis and the school of André Tchelistcheff.”

 From 1980 until Tchelistcheff’s retirement in 1992, the two winemakers took trips to countless chateaux, domaines and caves in France that influenced all aspects of winemaking at Jordan in Sonoma County.
 The two became close friends and found that they shared a common philosophy of balanced winemaking, and an appreciation for the relationship between food and wine in everyday life in Europe.

 Davis’s commitment to the timeless qualities of balance and elegance has never wavered.
 While many California winemakers have followed the trend of making overripe, heavily oaked, high-alcohol wines to wow critics in blind tastings, Davis continues to pick his Cabernet Sauvignon grapes at optimal sugar levels that preserve acid and keep alcohols below 14 percent.
 His philosophy of aging in a combination of new and used barrels helps create a wine that is complex but not over extracted.
-Thanks to Davis’s tenure, the consistent characters delivered in every vintage of our Alexander Valley Cabernet Sauvignon and Russian River Valley Chardonnay—beautiful fruit, silky tannins and a lingering memory—have made Jordan a top Cabernet Sauvignon brand and one of the most popular wines on restaurant wine lists for three decades.
+Thanks to Davis’s tenure, the consistent characters delivered in every vintage of our Alexander Valley Cabernet Sauvignon and Russian River Valley Chardonnay—beautiful fruit, silky tannins and a lingering memory—have made Jordan a top Cabernet Sauvignon brand and one of the most popular wines on restaurant wine lists for more than four decades.